bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

   * New binding
       If this is used in a constructor function, this will be bound to whatever object is return by that constructor function.

+5. Why do we need super() in an extended class? super() allows the extended class' constructor to pass up parameters needed by the parent class(es)' constructor to allow the it to return a new object correctly.